Flavour-changing top quark decays in the alternative left-right model: Acknowledgements

 \section{Acknowledgements}

 The work of MF has been partly supported by NSERC through grant number SAP105354, and that of BF by the French \emph{Agence Nationale de la Recherche} (ANR) through grant ANR-21-CE31-0013 (DMwithLLPatLHC).
-The work of PP has been supported by SERB, DST, India through grant CRG/2022/002670.
+The work of SKG and PP has been supported by SERB, DST, India through grants TAR/2023/000116 and CRG/2022/002670 respectively.
 We thank Thomas Hahn for providing support while setting up our numerical code relying on \texttt{FeynArts} and \texttt{FormCalc}.